forgiveness

 Verse 28 ‘“But that servant went out and found one of his fellow servants who owed him a hundred denarii; and he laid hands on him and took him by the throat, saying, ‘Pay me what you owe!’’

-The servant had forgotten that he himself had greatly offended, owed a great debt, even greater debt than that which was owed to him and that he was forgiven.
+The servant had forgotten that he himself had greatly offended and owed a great debt.
+He owed an even greater debt than that which was owed to him.
+Also forgot that he had been forgiven.
 The servant held onto all the offences done unto him.
-As a consequence the servant had not been changed by his experience of being forgiven and having his debt cancelled.
+As a consequence the servant was not changed by his experience of being forgiven and having his debt cancelled.
+Not only did the servant hold onto to all the offences done to him, but he also sought out the offender in anger, violently demanding justice.

 the kingdom of relationships